Scratching in the walls is never a good sign. No, you’re not living in a horror movie – but you probably do have pests living in your walls.

 - Other Pests: Some insects, such as carpenter ants or termites, can produce subtle scratching or rustling noises as they burrow into wooden structures.

-Scratching noises indicate mice are climbing, crawling, or digging inside your walls, and it also means that they are gnawing on your drywall, insulation, electrical wires, or pipes.
+Mice make scratching noises as they climb, crawl, or dig in your walls.
+This also means they’re gnawing on your drywall, insulation, electrical wires, or pipes.
 Like other rodents, mice have two sets of incisors that grow continuously and must be ground down regularly.

-Their chewing can cause extensive damage to your walls, lead to house fires when they gnaw through electrical wiring, or cause flooding when they chew through water pipes.
+Their chewing can damage your walls.
+It can also lead to house fires by gnawing through electrical wires.
+Additionally, they may cause flooding by chewing through water pipes.

 Are you going to try to take care of it with DIY methods, or call a professional?
 There’s no harm in wanting to give it a shot yourself, but be aware that the sooner you eliminate the problem, the better.
 Once they start breeding, it becomes a much harder problem to solve.